-Step 4: Track Ebook's Success
+Step 11: Track Your Ebook's Success

 After your content is launched and promoted across your marketing channels, you’ll need to have marketing analytics in place that measure the success of your ebooks.

-Conclusion: Launch Your Ebook With HubSpot's Free Templates
+Launch Your Ebook

 Conclude your ebook with a next-step call-to-action.
 In other words, provide readers with the natural next step in their journey with your business.
 Ideally, this means moving them further down your marketing funnel.

 In our example, once someone has learned what goes into building a quality ebook, they could use a free resource to actually start creating one!
 Therefore, we'll now send our readers to the free ebook templates we've mentioned to you throughout this post.

 And with that, we've built an ebook, folks!
 You can check out the packaged version of the example I built through this post here:

 - 5 Free Ebook Templates in PowerPoint and InDesign [Free Download]